medeiros/medeiros.github.io/_posts/2020-11-09-Kafka-ksqlDB-Concepts.md

 - **UDF: User Defined Functions**: stateless scalar functions (one input and one output)
-- **UDAF: User Defined Aggregated Functions**: statefull aggregated functions (one or more inputs, and one output)
+- **UDAF: User Defined Aggregated Functions**: stateful aggregated functions (one or more inputs, and one output)

 Those functions are implemented in isolation, in a very simple Java code,